mccaffrem0/xeds-utils/README.md

 Run xeds.pyw

 ##### Building a Template
-1. Select the "Build Tempalte" tab from the top of the window.
+1. Select the "Build Template" tab from the top of the window.
 2. Select a parent element.
 First selection will always be "Template".
 3. Add a property or subXEDS
     - For subXEDS: